ThomG1/record_collectors_db/README.md

 - **Carousel**

-    - The carousel feature allows users to flick through other users entries to the database, displaying the various artworks,which display user data when hovered over.
+    - The carousel is the main feature of the site.
+This feature allows users to flick through other users entries to the database, displaying the various artworks,which displays the album name when hovered over.
+When this is clicked, it triggers a modal that brings up the data associated with that album, allowing the user to gather the information they need.
+The carousel section features a search bar, allowing users to search by album or artist name.

 ![screenshot](documentation/feature02.png)